Sexuality and Physical Changes With Aging - Cultural and Psychological Factors

 Being single through choice,

-divorce, or widowhood can present a problem as well.
+divorce, or widowhood can present a problem also.
 As you get older, you may

 not have as many people in your age group to choose from for partners.
 Women